honidan/n8n-project/README.md

-# About Me and My n8n Learning Journey
+# About these n8n Projects

 I have no programming background, and now learning to use **n8n**.
 Feeling the magic.